alexyoung91/Sphere/README.md

 Sphere
 ====================

-This set of java classes model spheres.
-This repository will help me get to grips with git.
+A set of java classes to model Spheres.